 3. Use words that describe spatial concepts

 Give your little one activities that will allow him to use spatial concepts, such as puzzles and building blocks.
-Research done by the University of Chicago revealed that children who heard their parents use spatial terms to describe the size and shape of objects, and who then use them in their daily interaction, perform better on tests of their spatial skills!
+Research done by the University of Chicago revealed that children who heard their parents use spatial terms to describe the size and shape of objects, and who then use them in their daily interaction, perform better on tests of spatial skills!

 Some spatial terms you can use to in your day to day interactions are: round, square, bent, corner, under, over, little, and big.